braintreeps/vim_dotfiles/README.md

     ./activate.sh

-Be warned: this will overwrite any existing .vimrc, .gvimrc or .vim/ files you have in your home directory.
+Be warned: this will overwrite any existing .vimrc or .vim/ files you have in your home directory.

 Uses `vim-plug` to manage bundles.